Longwoods Road / Ska-Nah-Doht Village Education Programs

 Educators and Community Groups!

-Its framework will adhere to current COVID-19 government, local health unit guidelines and LTVCA standard operating procedures, developed to keep the public and our staff safe.
+Our programming framework will adhere to current COVID-19 guidelines and LTVCA standard operating procedures.
 The well-being of our employees and the members of the public continues to be the top priority of the LTVCA during the current COVID-19 pandemic.

 For information and/or to book: